Department of Safety Sciences

 Principles and techniques for preparing for various types of disasters.
 Students are acquainted with requirements necessary to develop workable plans for natural and industrial types of disasters.
 Loss prevention measures are discussed, directed toward preservation of organization resources.

-Examines fundamental principles for the safe design of buildings from a fire hazard standpoint.
-Emphasis is given to an understanding of building codes, fire properties of building materials, building design criteria to limit the spread of fire and smoke, control of ignition sources, storage of combustibles and flammables, life safety, and active fire protection systems.
-Prerequisite: SAFE 311 or equivalent or permission of instructor.
+Examines the fundamental principles for the safe design of buildings from a fire hazard standpoint.
+Emphasis is given to an understanding of the building codes, fire properties of building materials, building design criteria to limit the spread of fire and smoke, control of ignition sources, storage of combustibles and flammables, life safety, and active fire protection systems.
+Prerequisites: Must be enrolled as a Graduate Level Safety Sciences major.

 The thesis will require a committee review with one faculty member serving as the student’s advisor.
 The committee will also include two additional faculty members and a representative of the dean of the College of Health and Human Services.
 Prerequisite: Permission of instructor.

 Application of educational theories to the safety educator role in higher education will be explored.
-The course will review the role of the teacher in both the classroom and internship settings, teaching strategies, and student centered learning outcomes as they pertain to safety sciences.
-Prerequistites: None
+The course will review of the role of the teacher in both the classroom and internship settings, teaching strategies, and student centered learning outcomes as they pertain to safety sciences.
+Prerequisites: None

 Using an environmental impact statement as a model, this course is designed to provide the student with various regulatory, scientific, mathematical, and risk-based approaches and tools to conduct environmental impact assessments for industrial technologies by analyzing affected environments and by determining the significant environmental consequences of industrial technologies on various resources (e.g., air, water, land, human health, etc.).
 The student is also provided with information on how to generate reports/forms base on implementing regulatory and other requirements to document information from environmental/risk assessments and analyses.
 Prerequisites: None